A Multilevel Monte Carlo Estimator for Matrix Multiplication: Inner product

 \subsection{Optimal $M$}

-This part explores the methods in \cite{Giles08} in order to find an optimal $M$ such that the computational complexity of the estimator is reduced further.
+This part explores the methods in \cite{Giles08} in order to find an optimal $M$ that reduces the computational complexity of the estimator even further.
 With $c_2$ given by Corollary \ref{cor:comp}, $L$ and $N_l$ given in the proof of Theorem \ref{thm:comp}, we can express the complexity of $\hat Y$ in terms of $M$ as

 where